MJDickensheets/csci441-graphics-2018/README.md

 **Office hours**

-Tuesdays and Thursdays 16:30 - 17:30 or by appointment.  in EPS 359
+Tuesdays and Thursdays 16:30 - 17:30 or by appointment in Barnard 359

 ## Textbook